korut94/VCGLibForParaview/README.md

 ```
 Remember to declare the `ShowInMenu` tag with the `category` attribute set
 to `VCG`, so the filter will be grouped with the other ones in the `VCG`
-section of the Paraview `Filter` menu.
+section of the Paraview `Filters` menu.